Judge orders singer Chris Brown to stay in jail

 Brown, 24, was arrested last Friday when he was dismissed from a Malibu, California, rehabilitation facility, triggering a violation of the singer's court-ordered treatment related to his 2009 assault of his then-girlfriend, the singer Rihanna.

-The singer's probation violation hearing is scheduled for April 23 and is complicated by a misdemeanor assault case he faces in Washington, D.C. on April 17.
+The singer's probation violation hearing is scheduled for April 23 and is complicated by a misdemeanour assault case he faces in Washington, D.C. on April 17.

-Brown told a group session at the rehab center that "I am good at using guns and knives," the judge said, reading from a report filed by the center, saying this was troubling.
+Brown told a group session at the rehab centre that "I am good at using guns and knives," the judge said, reading from a report filed by the centre, saying this was troubling.

 "I have concerns about his inability to stay out of trouble," Brandlin said before ordering Brown held without bail, departing from a pattern of giving Brown the benefit of the doubt as long as he remained in rehab.